andrechristikan/ack-nestjs-boilerplate/README.md

 ### Database Migration and Seed

 By default the options of `AutoCreate` and `AutoIndex` will be `false`.
 Thats means the schema in MongoDb will not change with the latest.
-So to update the schema we need to run
+So in the first place, u need to update the schema

 ```bash
 yarn migrate:schema